NAREE's Annual Journalism Competition

 (Single Byline - Recognizing the work of one reporter)

 Kenneth R. Harney Award for Best Real Estate Consumer Education Reporting - $1,000 Award Submit a single in-depth report, column or series of up to three reports in any medium – print, online or broadcast with a single byline.
 The entry winning in this category is not eligible to win an award in any other category.
-Winner will be invited, as NAREE’s guest, to speak about the entry at NAREE’s Miami 2020 Conference which runs June 24-27 at the Kimpton Epic Hotel.
+Winner will be invited, as NAREE’s guest, to speak about the entry at NAREE’s Miami 2020 Conference at the Kimpton Epic Hotel.

 Category 1: Best Collection of Work by an Individual Covering Residential Real Estate - $250 Gold Award Submit 3 stories with a single byline - as a single PDF or single link, if possible -- stories can be in the same medium or published or broadcast in different media.
 Name the Collection at the beginning of the Summary.